Skip to main content

 const injectorPerReq = injectorPerRou.resolveAndCreateChild(providersPerReq);

-In this case, if SomeService has a dependency on OtherService, DI will be able to create an instance of SomeService because a route-level injector can get an instance of OtherService from its parent module-level injector.
-But if on the contrary - OtherService will have a dependency on SomeService - DI will not be able to create an instance of OtherService, because the injector at the module level does not see its child injector at the route level.
+In this case, if SomeService has a dependency on OtherService, DI will be able to create an instance of SomeService, because the injector at the route level can obtain an instance of OtherService from its parent injector at the module level.
+However, if OtherService depends on SomeService, DI will not be able to create an instance of OtherService, because the injector at the module level does not see its child injector at the route level.

-The following example shows four different cases for requesting a SomeService instance using the injectorPer*.get() method directly or via class method parameters:
+The following example shows four different ways to request an instance of SomeService using injectorPer*.get() directly or via class method parameters:

 injectorPerRou.get(SomeService); // Injector per route.